MHSByteClub/mhsbyteclub.github.io/README.md

 ### index.html
 This is the main page of the site.
 It describes who we are and what we do.

+### contacts.html
+This is a page to contact the people in club that are in charge of the club or the website.

 ### 404.html
 This page is where 404 "Not Found" errors lead, for example when somebody attempts to go to www.mhsbyte.org/asdfghjkl